15 Places to See Cherry Blossoms Across the United States

 13. Ohio University (Athens, Ohio)

-The 200 cherry trees that line Ohio University’s campus were given to it in 1979 by its Japanese sister campus, Chubu University, as a symbol of friendship between the two institutions.
-The pink blossoms that decorate the banks of Athens’s Hocking River typically bloom from late March through April and have become a symbol of spring for students and faculty.
-To get you in the cherry blossom spirit, check out the timelapse video the university created to capture last year’s phenomenal bloom.
+The 200 cherry trees that line Ohio University’s campus are a 1979 gift from its Japanese sister campus, Chubu University, as a symbol of friendship between the two institutions.
+The pink blossoms that decorate the banks of Athens’s Hocking River typically bloom from late March through April and have become a spring symbol for students and faculty.

-You can’t actually stroll the cherry orchards of Traverse City, but when the trees are in bloom, you can view them from hikes and along drives through the area.
+You can’t actually stroll the cherry orchards of Traverse City, but when the trees are in bloom, you can view them via bike rides through the area.

 14. Highway M-37 (Traverse City, Michigan)

-Because Michigan is the American capital of all things “cherry,” it’s only natural that it would be a cherry blossom–peeping destination as well.
-Blossoms typically start to appear around mid-May each year, there are some iconic scenic drives, like Highway M-37 by Grand Traverse Bay in Traverse City, which takes visitors through roughly 2 million cherry trees.
+Michigan is the U.S. capital of all things “cherry,” so of course it’s a cherry blossom–peeping destination.
+Blossoms typically start to appear around mid-May each year, and there are some iconic scenic drives, like Highway M-37 by Grand Traverse Bay in Traverse City, which takes visitors past roughly 2 million cherry trees.
 Although you can’t walk in the orchards, the bikeable, 17-mile Leelanau Trail, which includes several sections that go by cherry trees, is perfect for those who prefer to view the blooms at a slower pace.

-Pink and white cherry blossoms at pond with small bridge at Descano Gardens
+Pink and white cherry blossoms reflected in pond with small bridge at Descano Gardens

 Photo by Kit Leong/Shutterstock